amruthas15/Twitterpated2/README.md

 Describe any challenges encountered while building the app.

 It was difficult to understand the delegate concept, but walking through it in class with the added metaphors and examples really helped me understand the concept better.
+I had to redo parts of the autolayout section a few times to fully understand it because of its complexity, but I figured it out in the end.

 ## Credits